 (b) The Company shall, as promptly as practicable following the execution of this Agreement, duly call, give notice of, convene and hold the Company Stockholders Meeting for the purpose of obtaining the required approval of the Company's shareholders.
-The Company shall submit this Agreement, the Merger and any other matters constituting the required approval to the Company's shareholders at the Company Stockholders Meeting and shall use its reasonable efforts to obtain the required approval of the Company's shareholders and the Company Board shall, subject to Section 7.5, recommend adoption of this Agreement by the shareholders of the Company.
+The Company shall submit this Agreement, the Merger and any other matters constituting the required approval to the Company's shareholders at the Company Stockholders Meeting and shall use its reasonable efforts to obtain the required approval of the Company's shareholders at the Company Stockholders Meeting and shall use its reasonable efforts to obtain the required approval of the Company's shareholders at the Company Board shall, subject to Section 7.5, recommend adoption of this Agreement by the shareholders of the Company.
 Without limiting the generality of the foregoing, the Company agrees that its obligations pursuant to the first two sentences of this Section 7.9(b) shall not be affected by (i) the commencement, public proposal, public disclosure or communication to the Company or any other person of any Company Acquisition Proposal or Company Superior Proposal or (ii) the withdrawal or modification by the Company Board or any committee thereof of such Board's or committee's approval or recommendation of the Merger or this Agreement.